HeadlessNexus/GlyphAI/readme.md

 ## 🎁 Donating to the Project

-I appreciate any support for the project!
+We appreciate any support for the project!
 You can donate to us in the following ways:

 ### Cryptocurrencies

-I accept donations in cryptocurrencies, among other things:
+We accept donations in cryptocurrencies:

 -   Metamask: `0xEDC046bCbe9998300452d80D4AB2162052ed4679`